Skip to content ↓

 Luke Mappley

-I have two sons, my eldest is currently in Year 2 at Heatherside Infant School and we hope that both he and his younger brother will complete their primary education within Heatherside Schools community.
+I have two sons, my eldest is currently in Year 3 at Heatherside Junior School and we hope that both he and his younger brother will complete their primary education within Heatherside Schools community.
 I am extremely passionate about playing an active role within this school and to be able to give something back this is wonderful community over the coming years.
 As a governor, I look to draw upon the skills, knowledge, and experiences I have gained in my education through to PhD and in my career within a global clinical trials within the pharmaceutical industry.
 I also volunteer as a STEM Ambassador to promote science education and fostering a culture of curiosity and discovery among young students.

-Elaine Greaney (Vice Chair)
+Elaine Greaney

 I work as an engineering manager in the Space industry.
 I have one child at Heatherside Junior school and one who left to move to secondary school in 2023.
 I became a parent governor in 2020.